manifold-systems/manifold/docs/docs.md

 ```java
 @Precompile(fileExtension = "yml", typeNames = "com.abc.(My)+")
 ```
-This tells the compile to precompile JSON files in the package `com.abc` and staring with `"My"`.
+This tells the compiler to precompile JSON files in the package `com.abc` and starting with `"My"`.

 You can also specify the type manifold class.
 This example is logically the same as the previous one:
 ```java